sous-chefs/rundeck/README.md

 Rundeck Cookbook
 ================
 Installs and configures a Rundeck 2.0 server with Chef integration via the chef-rundeck.gem.
-Projects in rundeck can be dynamiclly configured via data bag items using search.
+Projects in rundeck can be dynamically configured via data bag items using search.
 Linux and Windows client nodes are supported.
 The cookbook has optional support for Active Directory and LDAP.

 [![Build Status](https://travis-ci.org/Webtrends/rundeck.png?branch=master)](https://travis-ci.org/Webtrends/rundeck)